bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 When you also want to write to the bus build the entire schematic.
 ![EMS bus interface schematic](http://www.mikrocontroller.net/attachment/95287/EMS_Interface.png)

+(The schematic is originally from the website http://wiki.neo-soft.org).

 Depending on which Arduino you use connect the RX pin of the Arduino serial port to the RX_out pin in the schematic.
 TX goes to TX_in.
 Do not connect the 12V pin of the service jack.
 It does not matter which EMS bus pin you connect to which pin, the bridge rectifier will make sure both orientations will work.